-Welcome to Debbie Dubickas, CHt, Life Coaching with Hypnotherapy
+Welcome to Debbie Dubickas, CHt, Hypnotherapy and Coaching

 Even the best may need a little direction and support at times and for most, the idea of working with a hypnotherapist may make you nervous.
 Quite right to feel that way – It is my job to clear any concerns and worries about the process as quickly as possible in order to get started.
 You may have heard about hypnosis, breathwork and/or hypnotherapy; you may have been referred by someone or you may just be curious.
 What ever the reason, let your journey begin by learning a thing or two about the services on offer.

 Firstly, here are a few things which may answer some of your questions